แก้ไข

 • Several patterns can appear in the same directory step or file name.

-• If there are multiple wildcards, then files within all matching paths will be included in the resulting file set.
+• If there are multiple wildcards, then files within all matching paths are included in the resulting file set.

 SELECT * FROM